 1988 June 20 - Aug.
 26: The Buran orbiter removed from the launch vehicle and returned to the processing area for upgrades.

-1988 June 22: The fifth launch from Kapustin Yar on a suborbital flight in the direction of Lake Balkhash of the K65M-RB5 (Cosmos-3) launcher with Bor-5 No. 505, a 1 to 8 scale model of the Buran orbiter, concluding a series of five test flights.
+1988 June 22: The fifth launch from Kapustin Yar on a suborbital flight in the direction of Lake Balkhash of the K65M-RB5 (Kosmos-3) launcher with Bor-5 No. 505, a 1 to 8 scale model of the Buran orbiter, concluding a series of five test flights.

 1988 Sept 13: The Energia-Buran system transported to the fueling station, MZK, for hazardous operations.

 1988 Oct.
 10: The Energia-Buran system was rolled out to the launch pad in preparation for the first test mission, scheduled for Oct.
 29, 1988.

 1988 Oct.
 26: The State Commission gave a green light for launch, scheduled for Oct.
 29, 06:23 Moscow Time.